kirillsulim/hoox/README.md

 - `--directory` or `--d` - directory to store hook scripts.
 Default is `.hoox` in project root.

-You can use separate directory or eve repository to store typical hooks for specific language.
+You can use separate directory to store typical hooks for specific language.

-## List pf supported hooks
+## List of supported hooks

 Hoox support folowing hooks in current version: